This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 There was no grass and we were worried that we’d have to drive into town (about an hour away) to find grass for him to pee on.

-After holding his pee for about a day (24 hours) he finally relieved in the dirt and pee’d for about 2 minutes straight (think Tom Hanks in A League of Their Own).
+After holding his pee for over 24 hours he finally relieved in the dirt and pee’d for about 2 minutes straight (think Tom Hanks in A League of Their Own).

 One of the great things about being a guide dog puppy raiser is the incredible network of knowledgeable puppy raisers and guide dog trainers we have at our disposal.

 I guess we’re relative neophytes as Dublin is only our third puppy in training and this is only our fifth year as guide dog puppy raisers.

 As guide dog puppy raisers we are required to enroll our puppies in a minimum of one puppy kindergarten and one basic dog obedience class.

 One of the first questions we are asked at puppy kindergarten is how are you doing with potty training your puppy?